-- Brush your teeth after each meal and at bedtime. - Floss your teeth gently every day. - Examine your mouth every day, and call your doctor or nurse if you have sores, blisters, or white spots. - Visit your dentist every 6 months. - Make sure the dentist knows what anti-rejection medicines you take before they do any dental work. - Do not plan any routine dental work until 3 months after your transplant. - To prevent infection, you may need to take an antibiotic before having some types of dental work.
-Regular dental cleanings usually do not require you take an antibiotic.
-Talk to your heartdoctor about this.
-He or she will tell you what you should do. - Amoxicillin is usually the antibiotic of choice. - If you're allergic to amoxicillin, you can take clindamycin (Cleocin) instead. - If you're taking Prograf or Neoral, you should not take erythromycin, clarithromycin (Biaxin), or dirithromycin (Dynabac). - The medicine Neoral can cause an overgrowth of your gum tissue that can become swollen and painful.
+- Brush your teeth after each meal and at bedtime. - Floss your teeth gently every day. - Examine your mouth every day, and call your doctor or nurse if you have sores, blisters, or white spots. - Visit your dentist every 6 months. - Make sure the dentist knows what anti-rejection medicines you take before they do any dental work. - Do not plan any routine dental work until 3 months after your transplant. - To prevent infection, you need to take an antibiotic before you have any type of dental work.
+This includes cleanings.
+After the first year, regular dental cleanings usually do not require you take an antibiotic.
+Talk to your heart doctor about this.
+They'll tell you what you should do. - Amoxicillin is usually the antibiotic of choice. - If you're allergic to amoxicillin, you can take clindamycin (Cleocin) instead. - If you're taking Prograf or Neoral, you should not take erythromycin, clarithromycin (Biaxin), or dirithromycin (Dynabac). - The medicine Neoral can cause an overgrowth of your gum tissue that can become swollen and painful.
 Ask your dentist to suggest oral hygiene measures to relieve the discomfort.